ethereum/ethereum-org-website/public/content/developers/tutorials/ispf-decentralized-ui/index.md

 ## Introduction {#introduction}

 You wrote an incredible new dapp.
 You've even written a [user interface](/developers/tutorials/creating-a-wagmi-ui-for-your-contract/) for it.
 But now you're afraid that somebody will attempt to censor it by bringing down your user interface, which is just one server off in the cloud.
-In this tutorial you learn how to avoid this by putting your user interface up on [IPFS](https://ipfs.tech/developers/) so anybody interested will be able to [pin](https://docs.ipfs.tech/concepts/persistence/#pinning-services) it on a server for future access.
+In this tutorial you learn how to avoid censorship by putting your user interface up on **[interplanetary file system (IPFS)](https://ipfs.tech/developers/)** so anybody interested will be able to pin it on a server for future access.

 You could use a third-party service such as [Fleek](https://docs.fleek.xyz/docs) to do all the work.
 This tutorial is for people who want to do enough to understand what they are doing even if it is more work.

 ## Getting started locally {#getting-started-locally}

-There are multiple [third-party ISPFS providers](https://docs.ipfs.tech/how-to/work-with-pinning-services/#use-a-third-party-pinning-service), but it is best to start with running IPFS locally for testing.
+There are multiple [third-party IPFS providers](https://docs.ipfs.tech/how-to/work-with-pinning-services/#use-a-third-party-pinning-service), but it is best to start with running IPFS locally for testing.

 1. Install the [IPFS user interface](https://docs.ipfs.tech/install/ipfs-desktop/#install-instructions).